-- Ad hoc bank statements printed on the bank's letterhead. - If you wish to submit electronic bank statements, these must contain all the details listed above.
-You will need to provide a supporting letter from your bank on company headed paper, confirming the authenticity of the statements provided. - An electronic bank statement bearing the official stamp of the bank in question will be accepted.
-This stamp must appear on every page of the statement. - If you want to use a joint account as proof of your money, you must be named on the account along with one or more other person, except where you are using a joint account in the name of your parents or legal guardians. - Building society pass book covering a consecutive 28-day period ending no more than 31 days before the date of your application and no later than the date of application. - Letter/Balance Certificate from your bank confirming funds have been held for a consecutive 28-day period ending no more than 31 days before the date of your application and no later than the date of application.
-Your letter from a bank or building society must show your parent's or legal guardian's name, the account number, the date of the letter, the financial institution's name and logo, the money in your account, and evidence that there is enough money in the account to cover your course fees and living costs. - A letter from a regulated financial institution confirming a loan (if relevant).
-The loan letter(s) from a regulated financial institution that you send must be dated no more than six months before the date of your application.
-Please check this link for more details. - · An official financial sponsorship letter if relevant.
+- · Bank statements printed on paper with the the bank's letterhead. - If you wish to submit electronic bank statements they must contain all the details listed above.
+You will need to provide a supporting letter from your bank on headed paper, confirming the authenticity of the statements provided. - An electronic bank statement bearing the official stamp of the bank in question will be accepted.
+This stamp must appear on every page of the statement. - If you want to use a joint account as proof of your money, you must be named on the account along with one or more other person, except where you are using a joint account in the name of your parents or legal guardians.

+- Building society pass book covering a consecutive 28-day period ending no more than 31 days before the date of your application and no later than the date of application. - Letter/Balance Certificate from your bank confirming funds have been held for a consecutive 28-day period ending no more than 31 days before the date of your application and no later than the date of application.
+The letter must show your parent's or legal guardian's name, the account number, the date of the letter, the financial institution's name and logo, the money in your account, and evidence that there is enough money in the account to cover your course fees and living costs. - A letter from the regulated financial institution confirming a loan (if relevant).
+The loan letter(s) from a regulated financial institution must be dated no more than six months before the date of your application. - · An official financial sponsorship letter if relevant.